TokisanGames/Terrain3D/doc/api/class_terrain3d.rst

 - |void| **set_save_16_bit**\ (\ value\: :ref:`bool<class_bool>`\ )
 - :ref:`bool<class_bool>` **get_save_16_bit**\ (\ )

-Heightmaps are always loaded and edited in 32-bit.
-This option saves heightmaps as 16-bit half precision to reduce file size.
-This process is lossy, but does not change what is currently in memory.
+If enabled, heightmaps are saved as 16-bit half-precision to reduce file size.
+Files are always loaded in 32-bit for editing.
+Upon save, a copy of the heightmap is converted to 16-bit for writing.
+It does not change what is currently in memory.

+This process is lossy.
+16-bit precision gets increasingly worse with every power of 2.
+At a height of 256m, the precision interval is .25m.
+At 512m it is .5m.
+At 1024m it is 1m.
+Saving a height of 1024.4m will be rounded down to 1024m.

 .. rst-class:: classref-item-separator